Back to Blog

 • Offer opt-in (not opt-out) consent for sharing anonymized data.

-• Explain how anonymization works (e.g., stripping personal identifiers).
+• Explain how anonymization works (for example, removing personal identifiers before any analysis).

-If this information isn’t in the privacy policy, it’s worth questioning the app’s commitment to user trust.
+If this information isn’t in the privacy policy or help documentation, it’s worth questioning the app’s commitment to user trust.

 The Role of Encryption